myparcelnl/woocommerce/readme.txt

 * The checkout is more stable
 * Easier to implement improvements

-Fix:
-* Use street and house number fields for export a Belgium order
+* Fix: Use street and house number fields for export a Belgium order
-* The at home or at work delivery title inside the checkout
+* Fix: The at home or at work delivery title inside the checkout
-* The default settings
+* Fix: The default settings

-Improvement:
-* The option to change the position of the checkout (edited)
+* Improvement: The option to change the position of the checkout (edited)

 = 3.0.0-beta.2 (2018-09-08) =
 * Fix: at home delivery title